 - No link to other close activities

-Financial controls are integrated, standardized, and monitored continuously in real-time across the organization as part of a wider framework, which is:
+Financial controls are integrated, standardized, and monitored continuously in real-time across the organization as part of a more comprehensive framework, which is:

 - Automated and standardized across the company